usnistgov/800-63-3/sp800-63b/cover.md

 </div>

-This document and its companion documents, SP 800-63-3, SP 800-63A, and SP 800-63C, provide technical and procedural guidelines to agencies implementing electronic authentication to choose and implement effective authentication processes based on risk.
-The recommendation covers remote authentication of users (such as employees, contractors, or private individuals) interacting with government systems over open networks.
-It defines technical requirements for each of the three authenticator assurance levels.
+These guidelines provide technical requirements for Federal agencies implementing digital identity services are not intended to constrain the development or use of standards outside of this purpose.
+These guidelines focus on the remote authentication of subjects interacting with government systems over open networks, establishing that a given claimant is a subscriber that has previously authenticated.
+The result of the authentication process may be used locally by the system performing the authentication or may be asserted elsewhere in a federated identity system.
+This document defines technical requirements for each of the three authenticator assurance levels.
 This publication supersedes corresponding sections of NIST SP 800-63-1 and SP 800-63-2.

 <div class="text-center" markdown="1">